Tasneem-abujeyyab/AI-WAF/README.md

 🛢️ SQL Database Logging Stores detailed records of all HTTP requests and detection results in a relational database for analysis and auditing.

 🧾 Reporting Module Generates security reports daily, weekly, monthly, and yearly insights.

+🔐 Implemented a secure authentication system for accessing the WAF dashboard and reports.

 # System Architecture
 ![Screenshot 2025-06-21 162329](https://github.com/user-attachments/assets/931910b4-35c0-4d0d-9564-0f7452b4f959)
 # 📊 Results